ccmothes/ges_health_study_app/README.md

 is available on our [project website](http://geshealthstudy.org).

-This project is a collaboration between the GES Health Study Community Council (Nancy Santos, Dolores Alfaro, and Ana Varela) and the ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford, Nona Nyhart, Anna Kenyon, and Rocio Monroy-Tello).
-Former members of the GES Community Council who contributed to the interpretation of community data featured in this tool include: Sandra Ruiz Parilla, Maria de Santiago, and Rebecca Trujillo.
+This project is a collaboration between the GES Health Study Community Council (Nancy Santos, Dolores Alfaro, Ana Varela, and Sandra Ruiz Parrilla) and the ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford, Nona Nyhart, Anna Kenyon, and Rocio Monroy-Tello).
+Former members of the GES Community Council who contributed to the interpretation of community data featured in this tool include Maria de Santiago, and Rebecca Trujillo.
 Marshall Thomas (former ENVIRONS team member) also contributed to the development of the data sets used in this tool.

 The GES Health Study Interactive Map Application was developed using Shiny for R.